 Thermoforming is a process of heating a thermoplastic sheet to its softening point.
 The sheet is stretched across a single-sided mold and then manipulated.
 Then, it cools into the desired shape.
-The most common methods to get the sheet to conform to its final shape are vacuum-forming, pressure-forming and mechanical forming.
+The most common methods to get the sheet to conform to its final shape are vacuum-forming, pressure-forming, and mechanical forming.
 Thermoforming has innumerable applications and can be used by several different industries.
-Here is a brief overview of thermoforming, its benefits, and applications.
+Here is a brief overview of thermoforming, its benefits, and its applications.

 The thermoforming process requires a few pieces of equipment.
 The forming process needs either pressure formers or vacuum formers.
 It also requires a three or four-station Rotary Transformer.
 The secondary operation of the process needs CNC robotic routers.
 Normally the bed for this piece of equipment does not exceed 60”X 120”.
 The tooling process requires machine aluminum molds, cast aluminum molds, composite or temporary molds, or male/female molds.

 Thermoforming holds many advantages that make it a favorable process over other types of molding.
 Some of these advantages include:

 The thermoforming process offers many benefits to both the manufacturer and end user.
 Some of these benefits include: